learn-co-students/sinatra-password-security-v-000/README.md

 We've also stubbed out a user model in `app/models/user.rb` that inherits from `ActiveRecord::Base`.

 Fork and clone this repository and run `bundle install` to get started!
-Preview your work by running `shotgun` and navigating to [localhost:9393](http://localhost:9393/) in your browser.

-***NOTE***: If you're in the Learn IDE, instead of going to [localhost:9393](http://localhost:9393/) you'll navigate to the URL output by the `shotgun` command.

 ## Password Encryption with BCrypt
 BCrypt will store a salted, hashed version of our users' passwords in our database in a column called `password_digest`.
 Essentially, once a password is salted and hashed, there is no way for anyone to decode it.
 This method requires that hackers use a 'brute force' approach to gain access to someone's account –– still possible, but more difficult.